Logiqx/gps-wizard/docs/ideas/courses/README.md

 For 2 secs, 10 secs and un-gated 500 m it is widely recognised that that use of Doppler-derived speeds produces much more accurate results.
 It becomes somewhat more nuanced when it comes to calculating results for the gated 500 m.

-- Errors relating to Doppler-derived speeds are cumulative (over 500 meters) but to a large extent cancel each other out, essentially oscillating around the true values.
+- Errors relating to Doppler-derived speeds are cumulative (over 500 meters) but to a large extent cancel out, essentially oscillating around the true values.
 There are some exceptions to this rule though, such as when the signal reception is significantly impaired.

 - Errors relating to position-derived / time-derived results are primarily dependent on the accuracy of the start and end points.
 Positional errors tend to be similar for adjacent and nearby points, but they can change by several meters during a 500 m run.